| Sun exposure |

 Nothing could be more natural.

-Now, sunburn is something else and should not be confused with tanning.
+Sunburn is something else and should not be confused with tanning.

 Sunburn occurs when you overexpose your skin and you actually char the top layers of the epidermis.